xulihang/ImageTrans_chrome_extension/README.md

 ## Installation

-1. Currenty, the extension is not available on Chrome Store.
-You need to download this repository and install the extension through More Tools->Extensions->Load unpacked.
+1. Install from [Chrome Store](https://chrome.google.com/webstore/detail/imagetrans/lkijcgjookpddgfacoankphnpbinmhia?hl=en) or manually install it by downloading this repository and installing the extension through More Tools->Extensions->Load unpacked.
 Remember to check developer mode.
 2. Purchase ImageTrans and install it.
 3. Download [ImageTrans_wsServer.jar](https://github.com/xulihang/ImageTrans_wsServer/releases/download/builds/ImageTrans_wsServer.jar) and put it with ImageTrans.